Applying to College with Child Number Two: Are You Smarter?

 • Demand more for my money.

-From a recent Washington Post article: “…everyone, except for the super wealthy, is having a hard time paying for college.
+As stated in a Washington Post article: “…everyone, except for the super wealthy, is having a hard time paying for college.
 Tuition has risen faster than the rate of inflation.
 Wages certainly have not kept pace with the costs of college, neither has any form of financial aid.”
 Enough said.

 • Like my child.